First Time Hair Transplant FAQ

 High magnification of the donor area immediately after the donor hairs extraction.
 The small wounds which remain do not require stitching and leave no visible scars.
 Donor site heals faster.

-Please also read Dr. Cole's comments about FUE vs Strip Surgery:
+One doctor's comments about FUE vs Strip Surgery:

 "Strip surgery is becoming more and more obsolete. strip surgery destroys the natural geometry of the donor region by obliterating the natural linear arrangement of follicular groups along the consecutive spirals.
 This is equivalent to ripping the center out of the Mona Lisa and expecting to see the same painting.
 Follicular extraction (or FUE) on the other hand removes isolated spots from the Mona Lisa. the overall picture remains the same." - Dr. Cole